uawds/SanghoonJunWater.github.io/_pages/about.md

 This is Seokhyeon Kim's personal hompage.

 ## A short introduction
 I am a researcher in fields of satellite remote sensing and environmental data science.
-I am currently woring in [WRC@UNSW] (https://www.wrc.unsw.edu.au/).
+I am currently woring in [WRC@UNSW](https://www.wrc.unsw.edu.au/).

 RESEARCH EXPERTISE AND INTEREST:
 * Use and refinement of satellite data for environmental studies